jhgarner/Theseus/README.md

 ### Higher Order Effects

 This is the part where Theseus budges the most.
-Theseus is designed to support a useful subset of higher order effects (such as Catch, Local, Writer, and a higher order NonDet).
+Theseus is designed to support a useful subset of higher order effects (such as Catch, Local, and Writer).
 It does not support all possible higher order effects though.
 For example, the following would be impossible to define in Theseus.

 ```haskell
 data Defer a :: Effect where